 - Cooking for Pierre makes me nervous; he’s such a gourmet.

 “Foodie” is a more recent term that comes from “food,” a word from Old English instead of French.
-Etymology Online says it first appeared in 1982.
+Online Etymology Dictionary says it first appeared in 1982.

 The best way to think about the difference between “gourmand” and “gourmet” was best stated in the 1898 book Dictionary of Phrase and Fable: “A gourmand regards quantity more than quality, [and] a gourmet quality more than quantity.”